duckmanager/Bathymetric-map-Lake-Caputh/README.md

                     threshold (float) - depth difference above which points get discarded

     functionality: removes faulty points by comparing to averaged depth of sorrounding points.
     Iterates through every point.
 Calculate average depth of all points within "max_distance" radius, excluding evaluated point.
+Uses cKDTress for neighor identification.
 If Depth of point differs more than "threshold" from average depth of surrounding points, it gets discarded and saved in removed_gdf, except file_id = artifical_boundary_point.
 Artifical edge points get recognised for average depth but wont be discarded as faulty points.